Rice-Field/WingPose/README.md

 <img src="images/output3.png" alt="drawing" width="500"/>

 ## Dataset
 The dataset was created from a lab interested in the development of adult mosquitos.
-Currently 8 x,y coordinate values are used for the dataset.
-In the future the perimeter or area of the wing will be included as a contour or object pixel classification.
-A link to the set of images will be included shortly.
+Currently 8 x,y coordinate values and contour coordinates are used for the dataset.
+Each point and contour is assigned its own channel in the heatmap output, totaling to 9 channels.

 #### Order of keypoints
 <img src="images/newpoints.PNG" alt="drawing" width="700"/>